Integrated Academic and Clinical training programme in Psychiatry at Severn Postgraduate Medical Education and the University of Bristol

 Information on Health Education England South West and the Severn School of Psychiatry

 Severn PGME is committed to providing high quality medical training across Avon, Gloucestershire, Somerset and Wiltshire.
 The Postgraduate Dean is Dr Geoff Smith.
-The Head of the Severn Graduate School of Psychiatry is Dr Melanie Merricks.
+The Head of the Severn Graduate School of Psychiatry is Dr Sian Hughes.
 The Core Training Programme Director is Dr Roz Ward.
 Psychiatric Training is managed by the Severn School of Psychiatry working in close partnership with the Royal College of Psychiatrists and five NHS Trusts across the Severn PGME area.
 All the posts within the Severn School of Psychiatry have been approved by the GMC.

 The Centre for Academic Mental Health, University of Bristol